lsuhpchelp/OllamaOnDemand/README.md

 #### Minimal setup steps

 1. Copy `examples/ood-app/` to your OOD apps directory.
-2. Edit `form.yml.erb`: set your cluster name and update the queue/partition list.
+2. Edit `form.yml.erb`: set your cluster name and update the queue/partition list, and add additional options appropriate to your HPC system.
+3. Edit `submit.yml.erb`: set your job submission script.
+In this sample app, Slurm is set up as the job scheduler.
+4. Edit `manifest.yml`: set app information as appropriate to your HPC system.
-3. Edit `template/script.sh.erb`: set the path to `ollamaondemand.sif` and the shared model directory (if any).
+5. Edit `template/script.sh.erb`: set the path to Ollama OnDemand container and adjust other Ollama OnDemand command-line options as appropriate to your HPC system.
-4. Edit `manifest.yml`: replace `[INSERT ORGANIZATION NAME]` with your institution name in the Terms of Use section.

 ### 5.2 Local Deployment